Pseudoweinmannia apetala

-Pseudoweinmannia apetala, commonly known as red carabeen, is a species of plant in the family Cunoniaceae.
+Pseudoweinmannia apetala, commonly known as red carabeen, is a species of flowering plant in the family Cunoniaceae.
 It is a buttressed tree endemic to the Wet Tropics bioregion of Queensland, Australia, and was first described in 1893 (as Weinmannia apetalata) by Frederick Manson Bailey.
 It was later moved to the genus Pseudoweinmannia by Adolf Engler.
 It grows in rainforest as well as drier forests, and has been given the conservation status of least concern.